Does Invisalign hurt? How bad? For how long?

 Clear aligners work quite literally by forcing your teeth into new positions using a succession of hard plastic trays for 22 hours each day.
 Think about it: If there wasn't some pain and discomfort, you may wonder if the treatment is even working.

-Another reason pain occurs during the clear aligner journey is because our eating, drinking, chewing and swallowing habits all change quite radically.
+Another reason Invisalign pain occurs during the clear aligner journey is because our eating, drinking, chewing and swallowing habits all change quite radically.
 As your teeth move, your bite changes.
 As your bite changes, you chew differently, and as you chew differently you put pressure on teeth that aren't accustomed to that pressure.
 Because your gums are like your muscles, new activity in strange places leaves your mouth tired and achy in the morning.

 Finally, those cold plastic trays are just kind of a nuisance, and one that hangs with you for 22 hours each day.
 You will undoubtedly experience some irritation as your gums and tongue rub against the aligners, especially in the first few days of a new set.